MuertoGB/MacEfiToolkit/README.md

 <img width="550" src="files/images/met.png" alt="MET">

-This application provides support for most Mac BIOS/UEFI, with the exception of editing A1534 firmware (as of now).
 I continue to perform extensive testing on hundreds of firmwares to ensure compatibility and functionality.
 As new edge cases or exceptions are discovered, the application is updated accordingly to address them.
 This commitment to testing and updates ensures that the application remains reliable and effective for a wide range of Mac firmware configurations.

 ## Features